Have you made your New Year's rallying cry?

 In this podcast, the Table Group explains how every organization (even families) needs a rallying cry - a single unifying focus for a given period of time (likely between 3 and 6 months, maybe 9, but rarely as long as a whole year).
 It should answer the question, for everyone in the organization, What's most important, right now?
 Another way to find the rallying cry is to ask, "Six months from now, what one thing will we have to have done to be successful?"

-The Table Group model shows how, after establishing the rallying cry or thematic goal, you need to add "defining objectives" that make the cry more concrete.
+The Table Group model below shows how, after establishing the rallying cry or thematic goal, you need to add "defining objectives" that make the cry more concrete.
 And, you still maintain the ongoing measures of organizational success ("standard operating objectives") like revenue, customer satisfaction, profit, etc.

 I'll use my family as an example.
 Our oldest son is a high school senior.
 He plans to go to college after serving two years as a volunteer missionary for the Church of Jesus Christ of Latter-day Saints.
 So, our rallying cry might be, "Help Charlie leave the nest successfully."